 Research highlights late payment problems in Australia

-According to the Market Invoice The State of Late Payment Report, Australia businesses are the worst late payers in the world, being an average of 26.4 days late after the invoice due date.
-This, in turn, causes serious cash flow issues for SMEs that need to cover their expenses.
-So here we’ll cover some of the steps to cover late payments and avoid bad debt.
+showed an increase of more than 20% compared with the same time in 2019.
+These late payments can cause serious cash flow issues for SMEs that need to cover their expenses.
+So here we’ll cover some of the steps to accelerate the collection of late payments and avoid bad debt.

 Start with credit policies and procedures

 To prevent the problem from the beginning, create credit policies and procedures which clearly set out terms of trade.
 Credit policies and procedures should answer questions, such as whether you charge interest on late payments and at what stages do you escalate collection actions.